Animated, waving, US Flag

 LED module

 Here is the LED module.
-This is not actually a blue LED, it is a high-brightness near-infrared LED from a number of years ago.
+(This is not actually a blue LED, it is a high-brightness near-infrared LED from a number of years ago.)
 In the dark, you can just barely see the deep red light output.
-I'm also noticing a fair amount of hiss in the LED light.
-Perhaps I need to use a larger resistor... something else to experiment with!
+I noticed a fair amount of hiss in the LED light... was it the LED?
+The solar cell?
+Transistor?
+I don't know.

 Protype OPTICAL ribbon mic!